 Avoid legal issues with compliant job descriptions

-Compliance concerns govern what you should or should not include in job descriptions.
-Written job descriptions are also crucial for supporting other compliance processes such as disability accommodations, FMLA leave, and compensation management.
+Compliance concerns govern what should or should not be included in job descriptions.
+Written job descriptions are also crucial for supporting other compliance processes, such as disability accommodations, FMLA leave, and compensation management.

 Fair Labor Standards Act Compliance

 The exemption status of a role depends on the job duties and requirements of the position.
-With a written, up-to-date job description in place, you can quickly and accurately evaluate whether an employee qualifies as exempt.
+With a written, up-to-date job description, you can quickly and accurately evaluate whether an employee qualifies as exempt.

 Job descriptions should take these exemptions into account: